+Embolization therapy is used for patients who cannot have surgery to remove the tumor or ablation therapy and whose tumor has not spread outside the liver.
 Embolization therapy is the use of substances to block or decrease the flow of blood through the hepatic artery to the tumor.
 When the tumor does not get the oxygen and nutrients it needs, it will not continue to grow.
-Embolization therapy is used for patients who cannot have surgery to remove the tumor or ablation therapy and whose tumor has not spread outside the liver.

 The liver receives blood from the hepatic portal vein and the hepatic artery.
 Blood that comes into the liver from the hepatic portal vein usually goes to the healthy liver tissue.
 Blood that comes from the hepatic artery usually goes to the tumor.
 When the hepatic artery is blocked during embolization therapy, the healthy liver tissue continues to receive blood from the hepatic portal vein.

 There are two main types of embolization therapy:

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
 Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 Targeted therapies used to treat advanced liver cancer include the following:

 To learn more about targeted therapy and its side effects, see Targeted Cancer Therapies.

 Immunotherapy is a treatment that uses the patient's immune system to fight cancer.
 Substances made by the body or made in a laboratory are used to boost, direct, or restore the body's natural defenses against cancer.

 Immune checkpoint inhibitors are a type of immunotherapy.
 Immune checkpoint inhibitors that may be used to treat liver cancer include the following: